Joshykins/SCApex/README.md

 [Cortex](https://github.com/FabianPonce/CortexEngine) by lead developer Fabian Ponce.
 Much of the Apex engine design philosophy and user commands are inherited from this engine (though there have been many divergences).
-Thus I would like to give a huge personal thanks to Ponce and the rest of the original Cortex team for their early work on making a roleplaying environment for StarCraft II.
+Thus, I would like to give a huge personal thanks to Ponce and the rest of the original Cortex team for their early work on making a roleplaying environment for StarCraft II.

-Also, a big thank you to Xethyr for all of the work that he did making the Wyvern Engine.
+Also, a big thank you to Xethyr for all the work that he did making the Wyvern Engine.